Ōminesan-ji

-Ōminesan-ji (大峯山寺, Ōminesan-ji) is an important temple of the Shugendō religion in Yoshino district, Nara prefecture, Japan.
-It is located at the peak of Mount Ōmine, or Sanjōgatake.
-According to tradition, it was founded by En no Ozunu, the founder of Shugendō, a form of mountain asceticism drawing from Buddhist and Shinto beliefs.
-Along with Kinpusen-ji Temple, it is considered the most important temple in Shugendō.
+Ōminesan-ji (大峯山寺, Ōminesan-ji) is an important temple of the Shugendō religion in the village of Tenkawa, Yoshino district, Nara prefecture, Japan.
+It is located at the Sanjōgatake peak of Mount Ōmine.
+Along with Kinpusen-ji, it is considered the most important temple in Shugendō.
+From the early Heian period to the present, women have been prohibited from entering the sacred mountain.
+The precincts were designated a National Historic Site of Japan in 2002.